whitedl/CEVAC/scripts/wap/Experimentation.md

 			 4. The connections we connected to are along the path we travelled
 			 5. WAP logs rooms in/beside locations we are at for more than 5 minutes (we eventually connect to a location we are at for a decent amount of time)

+### 06/04
+* Now that data can be filtered more easily, we would like to test how accurate it is in measuring occupancy
+  * Room 106 has 2 WAPS and 64 seats, we're going to be counting how many people are in the room and comparing it to the wap data